RohitM2997/Rohit_kaggle-/README.md

 3)Frequency Analysis:
 Analyzed the frequency of unique values in the location and keyword columns to identify common entries and their significance in the dataset.

+# Model Building and Evaluation (Vittal Mungde)
+The processed data was split into 80% training and 20% testing sets for evaluation.
+A RandomForestClassifier with 100 decision trees was trained on the training data.
+Predictions were made on the test set, and accuracy was calculated to evaluate the model's performance.
+Additionally, a confusion matrix was generated and visualized to provide detailed insights into the true positives, true negatives, false positives, and false negatives, highlighting the model's strengths and weaknesses.